ji24077/ji24077/README.md

 🌱 I’m currently studying **Computer Science and Data Science** at the University of Toronto.

-💡 This Winter, I'm diving deep into **Graduate Advanced Machine Learning, Computational Finance, and Big Data Analysis** at the University of Toronto.
+💡 This summer, I am working as a Data Science & AI Developer Intern at Colliers!

 📫 Reach out to me via **email** at [yhs24077@gmail.com](mailto:yhs24077@gmail.com).